sappykun/l4d2-ABM2/README.md

 I will take your time and knowledge and pass it forward.
 I thank you all :)

 ### Contributers
-**Ludastar, Spirit_12, cravenge and Timocop.** You fellas stepped up with code and support when I needed it the most (sometimes I didn't even ask).
+**Lux, Spirit_12, cravenge and Timocop.** You fellas stepped up with code and support when I needed it the most (sometimes I didn't even ask).

 ### Testers
 **MrSNIPES2, Sev, GamingBigFoot, bluejoy, Maii Maii, Nick9572, TheoldDinosaurT -ZK, MomigaJedi, BooBooKittyFuck, CollDragon and UnaBonger.** When servers crashed and burned you guys stood at the ready.